Womencancode/event-speaker/README.md

 ## Some loose talk guidelines
 - we only host live talks with speakers in the house (no video link ups)
 - We prefer hands on demos and live code-in-practice or a developer story to tell over org charts, process diagrams, product demos or corporate promo material.
-- this is the London *Node.js* User group - we are a broad group of developers and touch many technlogies in our day to day lives - but try and keep the link to Node and JavaScript central to your talk
+- this is the  *Women*  CAN Code Community - please try and keep the link to Women or general skills to improve women in the workplace

 ## First time speakers
 - Our meetup is inclusive and friendly.
 If you need some speaking mentorship - we're here to help.
 Our organizers can provide a hand in multiple ways: Review your talk, provide tips & advice regarding public speaking, help with slides and general presentation.